forcedotcom/salesforcedx-vscode/docs/articles/user-guide/development-models.md

 ## Org Development Model

-Use the Org development model work with orgs that don’t have source tracking, such as sandboxes, Developer Edition (DE) orgs, or Trailhead Playgrounds, in Visual Studio Code.
+Use the Org Development model work with orgs that don’t have source tracking, such as sandboxes, Developer Edition (DE) orgs, or Trailhead Playgrounds, in Visual Studio Code.
 With this development model, you must track changes manually and deploy sets of changes to sandboxes and then to your production org.
 See the [Org Development Model](https://trailhead.salesforce.com/content/learn/modules/org-development-model) Trailhead module.

 ![Demo](../../images/changeset-demo.gif)

 To start developing with this model:

-- Create a project and use manifest or Org Browser to retrieve and deploy source.
+- Create a project.
 - Use the Org Picker to authorize an org you want develop against.
-- Retrieve Source from the default org.
+- Use Manifest or Org Browser to retrieve source from the default org.
-- Deploy Source to the default org.
+- Deploy source to the default org.

 ## Create Project with Manifest